PhD Admissions Requirements and Procedures

 IMPORTANT: Please note that it can take 2 to 3 weeks for your official test scores to arrive from ETS.
 In addition, the department cannot see or access these scores until approximately two weeks after you have submitted your online application.
 Finally, the test score status in your checklist (viewable after submission of the application) may take an additional 10 business days to change 'official'.
 Applications will be considered complete with unofficial scores, although no offers of admission can be made without official scores.

 Adequate command of spoken and written English is required for admission.
 Applicants whose first language is not English must submit an official test score from the Test of English as a Foreign Language (TOEFL).
 Stanford accepts only ETS (Educational Testing Service) scores.
 Our institution code number for ETS reporting is 4704.
 No department number is required.
 Test scores may be no older than 24 months, dating back from the Statistics Department's PhD application deadline.
-Scores expire after two years and will not be available from ETS.
+Scores expire after 24 months and will not be available from ETS.

 We accept the TOEFL iBT Home Edition and TOEFL iBT Paper Edition if you are unable to take the traditional TOEFL iBT test in a test center.
 If you take the Home Edition or Paper Edition, you may be required to complete additional English placement testing prior to enrollment.
 We do not accept TOEFL Essentials scores or any other English proficiency test (e.g., IELTS, PTE).